When Can We Ignore Measurement Error in the Running Variable?: Setup and main results

 \subsection{Conditions for validity of proposed approach}

-Unlike existing approaches that seek to do inference on $\tau ^{\ast}$ even in presence of measurement error (e.g.\ \citealp{HuKl10}, \citealp{dong15}, \citealp{DaLeBa17}, or \citealp{PeSh17}), we do not impose specific assumptions on the measurement error distribution or require auxiliary data.
+Unlike existing approaches that seek to do inference on $\tau^{*}$ even in presence of measurement error (e.g.\ \cite{HuKl10,dong15,DaLeBa17}; or \cite{PeSh17}), we do not impose specific assumptions on the measurement error distribution or require auxiliary data.
 Instead, our approach is based on the observation that we can use existing parametric or nonparametric methods for inference on $\tau $ provided that condition~\ref{item:c1} holds, and we strengthen condition~\ref{item:c2} by assuming that the conditional mean functions $g$ is smooth (in the sense that it is exactly polynomial inside the estimation window, or else $g\in \mathcal{F}_{RD}(M)$).
-Arguably, these assumptions are high-level in that they are exactly the conditions needed to interpret the \ac{RD} design with the observed running variable as a valid \ac{RD} design.
-In the following remarks, we discuss in detail sufficient conditions for these assumptions as well as related practical issues.
+These assumptions are high-level in that they are exactly the conditions needed to interpret the \ac{RD} design with the observed running variable as a valid \ac{RD} design.
+In the following remarks, we discuss in detail sufficient conditions for these assumptions in specific measurement errors settings.
+We also discuss related practical issues.